Wlad553/ImageSearch/README.md

 # Image Search
-Application for royalty free images search at Pixabay.
+ImageSearch is an iOS application for searching royalty-free images from Pixabay.
+It offers a variety of features including search filters, image caching, sharing, and editing capabilities.
+Built with Swift, UIKit, and an MVVM architecture.

 # Features
-* Image search
+* Image Search: Search for images using keywords.
-* Image caching
+* Image Caching: Cache images to improve performance and reduce network data usage.
-* Filter for image search
+* Filter for Image Search: Apply filters to refine search results.
-* Related to the search query categories
+* Related Categories: Discover related categories based on the search query.
-* Related images results after image opening
+* Related Images: View images related to the selected image.
-* Share image links/download to galery
+* Share and Download: Share image links or download images to your gallery.
-* Search using different languages
+* Multi-language Support: Search using different languages.
-* Open a picture on a separate screen for viewing.
+* Detailed Image View: Open a picture on a separate screen for an enhanced viewing experience.
-* Image cropping
+* Image Cropping: Crop images using an intuitive interface.

 # Stack
 * Swift